 Here is the correct, if perhaps slightly too frank, answer to such a clueless question: "YOU ARE LIVING ON DEATH ROW, DUMMY! - and even that, but for a short time longer.
 It is not a brilliant move to ignore the only Being in the universe who can commute your sentence."

-But isn't this the cosmic mistake of our time: Building a really great "house" in a really bad "location."
+But isn't this the cosmic mistake of our time: Building a really great "house" in a really bad "neighborhood."

 John 3:15 and following: